Competing Models: Model and Single-Agent Problem

-Of particular interest will be the case in which agents consider different explanatory variables as relevant for their prediction.
-The following notation will be useful.
-Let $\{1,2\ldots, k\}$ label the explanatory variables in $x$.
-Denote by $J(\pi)$ the set of variables that an agent with prior $\pi$ consider relevant for the prediction problem.
+\paragraph{Priors.} Agents are Bayesians.
+An agent who considers variables $J$ as relevant for prediction has a prior $\pi$ over $\Theta_J$.
+It will be convenient to denote by $J(\pi)$ the set of variables that an agent with prior $\pi$ considers relevant for prediction.
 Formally, let $\pi_j$ denote the marginal distribution over $\beta_j$ corresponding to prior $\pi$.
 If $\delta_0$ denotes a Dirac measure at zero, then

-In what follows, and in a slight abuse of terminology, we sometimes use simply $J \subseteq \{1, \dots, k\}$ to refer to a \emph{model}, which should be understood as the set of explanatory variables considered to make a prediction.\footnote{Strictly speaking, a statistical model for the data refers to a collection of distributions over data given parameters; see \cite{Ferguson67}.} Lastly, for a given vector $\beta$, denote by $\beta_J$ the subvector consisting solely of the components in the set $J \subseteq \{1,\ldots, k\}$, $x_J$ the analogous subvector of $x$, and $X_J$ the corresponding submatrix of $X$.
-We assume that the agents have at least one covariate in their model.
+In a slight abuse of terminology, we sometimes use $J \subseteq \{1, \dots, k\}$ to refer to a \emph{model}, which should be understood as the set of explanatory variables that are not exactly equal to zero under the prior $\pi$.
+Strictly speaking, though, a statistical model refers to the collection of distributions over data given parameters as we have defined above; see \cite{mccullagh2002statistical}.

 \paragraph{Actions, Utility, and Optimal Prediction.}